USMNT gains Christian Pulisic but loses Sergiño Dest for World Cup qualifiers

 He is expected to be in uniform again Saturday for a Premier League game against Burnley before reporting to U.S. camp in Ohio.
 Pulisic, 23, has not played more than a half since a Sept.
 8 qualifier in Honduras, where he injured his left ankle.

-Initially, Chelsea said he would miss about 10 days, but rehabilitation and setbacks lengthened his absence.
+Yet to hit a consistent stride in the 14-game qualifying campaign, the second-place U.S. team will welcome Pulisic’s return, even in a limited capacity.
+Without him last month, the Americans were in top form against visiting Jamaica but toothless in a defeat at Panama and labored to overcome Costa Rica.

+Mexico (14 points), the United States (11) and Canada (10) are the front-runners, but Panama (eight) and Costa Rica (six) are within striking distance, and Jamaica (five) and El Salvador (five) are looking to make a move.
+Honduras (three) is last.

-Dest, an FC Barcelona starter, was a late scratch from a Champions League match Tuesday, and the Spanish club announced Thursday that he has “lower back pain [and] and his recovery will dictate his return.”
+Twenty players carry over from the October qualifying window for Berhalter.
+The most notable absence is Dest, a Barcelona starter who was a late scratch from a Champions League match Tuesday.
+The Spanish club announced Thursday that he has “lower back pain [and] his recovery will dictate his return.”
 The U.S. Soccer Federation called it a “minor injury.”

 Dest, a right back with innate attacking skills, scored a marvelous equalizer during a 2-1 comeback victory over Costa Rica last month in Columbus, Ohio.